 - 1½ cups mascarpone cheese

-- 3/4 cup brewed vanilla flavoured coffee cooled, regular coffee and 1 tsp vanilla can be substituted
+- ¾ cup brewed vanilla flavoured coffee cooled, regular coffee and 1 teaspoon vanilla extract can be substituted

 - cocoa about 2 tsp